 Editor's note: The BeneShip team was reluctant to comment on the COVID-19 crises as many companies have, for fear of being exploitative.
 However, after further discussion we decided that of all the systemic challenges that this pandemic is highlighting, it’s worth discussing the one in our area of expertise that we’ve been thinking about a lot these last weeks.
-Additionally, we will be giving a 90% discount on Paccurate to manufacters and distributors of medical devices for the next 3 months.
-Contact us for details.
+Additionally, we will be giving free access to Paccurate to manufacters and distributors of medical devices until at least July.
+Learn more here.

 When we talk about cartonization in the context of reducing costs and sustainability, we're really talking about efficiency.
 Finding a good balance between packaging waste, labor costs, and shipping costs is the ultimate goal for any advanced cartonization implementation, and in this context, the definition of efficiency.